hardscrabble/hardscrabble.github.io/_posts/2014-01-13-jekyll_api.md

 date: 2014-01-12 0:00
 ---

+**UPDATE April 2015:** Here's a much, much better way to do it: <http://www.hardscrabble.net/2015/how-to-jekyll-from-ios/>

 First of all: if anyone subscribes to my RSS feed, I apologize for flooding it today with test posts as I futzed with this.

 Today I wrote my first [Editorial][] workflow and also my first Python script.
 Fun day!